segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 Because some Destinations require a `page` call to instantiate their libraries, **you must call `page`** at least once per page load.
 You can call it more than once if needed, for example, on virtual page changes in a single page app.

-Please visit our implementation guide for more information on [when to call page()](https://segment.com/docs/getting-started/04-full-install/#when-to-call-page).
+See the implementation guide for more information about [calling the Page method](/docs/getting-started/04-full-install/#when-to-call-page).

 Analytics.js includes a Page call by default as the final line in [the Analytics.js snippet](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/#step-2-copy-the-segment-snippet).
 You can update this `page` call within the guidelines below.